ngOfficeUIFabric/ng-officeuifabric/docs/guides/DIRECTIVE-CHECKLIST.md

 ### Include Complete Demo
 ###### [Guideline [302](#guideline-302)]

-Each directive should include a `demo` folder with an `html` and JavaScript or TypeScript file.
+Each directive *must* include a `demo` folder with an `html` and JavaScript or TypeScript file.
 This should include a verbose demo and optionally usage documentation of the directive.

 **THIS IS REQUIRED**

 ### Include Spot Demos
 ###### [Guideline [303](#guideline-303)]

-Each directive should include a `demo[*]` folder with an `html` and JavaScript or TypeScript file.
+Each directive *can* include a `demo[*]` folder with an `html` and JavaScript or TypeScript file.
 These folders can include broken down demos.
 Each `index.html` file should include *ONLY* the HTML required to use the directive.

 These will not run independently... they will be used later in the dynamic generation of an example site.

-**THIS IS REQUIRED**
+**THIS IS NOT REQUIRED**

 **[Back to top](#table-of-contents)**